Devtiwo/Github-OAuth-App/README.md

-# GITHUB OAuth APP
+# Github OAuth App

 This project is to showcase the implementation of a github OAuth authentication feature.

-# GETTING STARTED
+# Getting Started

 - Reister or login to a github account and have nodejs installed on your computer